The Top 15 Cheapest States to Live In for a Budget-Friendly Life

 What factors should I consider when moving for a lower cost of living?

-When moving for a lower cost of living, it's essential to evaluate your financial situation, career aspirations, lifestyle preferences, and proximity to family and friends.
+When moving for a lower cost of living, it’s essential to evaluate your financial situation, career aspirations, lifestyle preferences, and proximity to family and friends.
 This comprehensive assessment will help you make a well-informed and balanced decision.
+Additionally, economic stability is a crucial factor to consider when evaluating potential relocation destinations.

 How can I compare the cost of living between states?